Allison Yang, M.D., M.P.H

 About Allison Yang, M.D., M.P.H

 Dr. Allison Yang is an Assistant Professor of Medicine at Weill Cornell Medical College and Attending Physician at New York Presbyterian Hospital/Weill Cornell Medical Center.
 She is a clinical gastroenterologist with a focus on the multi-disciplinary care of patients with pancreatic disease.

-Dr. Yang received her BA from Columbia University, her MD from the University of Illinois, and her MPH from the Harvard School of Public Health.
+Dr. Yang received her BA from Columbia University in New York, her MD from the University of Illinois, and her MPH from the Harvard School of Public Health.
 She completed her internal medicine residency training at the Mayo Clinic, and her gastroenterology fellowship at Brigham and Women’s Hospital/Harvard Medical School.

 Dr. Yang is a member of the American College of Gastroenterology (ACG), the American Gastroenterological Association (AGA), and the American Society for Gastrointestinal Endoscopy (ASGE).
 She is also a member of the Gastrointestinal Endoscopy Social Media Board, the ACG Patient Care Committee, the ASGE Video Plenary and World Cup Committee, and the NYSGE research committee.

 Assistant Professor of MedicineWeill Cornell Medical College, Cornell University